everx-labs/TonNfcClientAndroid/README.md

 #### Android errors

 It is the case when error happened in Android code itself.
 The basic examples: troubles with NFC connection or incorrect format of input data passed into TonNfcClientAndroid library from the outside world.
-The exemplary error json looks like this.
+The typical error json looks like this.

 ```
 {